dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 6.4.6 Lumping the path of light bent by gravity Lumping, as we have seen, replaces a complex, changing process with a simpler, constant process.
 In the next example, we'll use that simplification to build and analyze a physical model for the bending of starlight by the Sun.
 In Section 5.3.1, using dimensional analysis and educated guessing, we concluded that the bending angle is roughly 𝐺𝑚/𝑟𝑐2, where 𝑚 is the mass of the Sun and 𝑟 is the distance of closest approach (for a ray grazing the Sun, it is just the radius of the Sun).
 Lumping provides a physical model for this result; this model will, in Section 8.2.2.2, allow us to predict the effect of extremely strong gravitational fields.

 Imagine again a beam (or photon) of light that leaves a distant star.
 In its journey, it grazes the surface of the Sun and reaches our eye.
-To estimate the deflection angle using lumping, first identify the changing process—the source of the complexity.
+To estimate the deflection angle using lumping, first identify the changing process — the source of the complexity.
 Here, the light beam deflects from its original, straight path and the gravitational force from the Sun changes in magnitude and direction as the photon travels.
-Therefore, calculating the deflection angle requires setting up and evaluating an integral—and carefully checking its trigonometric factors, such as the cosines and secants.
+Therefore, calculating the deflection angle requires setting up and evaluating an integral — and carefully checking its trigonometric factors, such as the cosines and secants.

 The antidote to complicated integrals is lumping.
 The lumping approximation simply pretends that the beam bends only near the Sun.
 In this approximation, only near the Sun does gravity operate.
 We further assume that, while the photon is near the Sun, its downward acceleration (the acceleration perpendicular to the path) is constant, rather than varying rapidly with position.